 top of page

-Midwives are trained medical professionals who provide prenatal care, manage labor and delivery, and offer postpartum care.
-They have medical training and can perform clinical tasks such as monitoring the baby's heart rate, administering medications, and handling emergencies.
-Midwives are responsible for managing the clinical aspects of labor and delivery.
-They monitor the health of both the birthing person and the baby, make medical decisions, and handle any complications that may arise during childbirth.
+Midwives are trained medical professionals who perform clinical tasks such as monitoring the baby's heart rate, administering medications, during pregnancy, labor, delivery, and postpartum.
+Midwives monitor the health of both the birthing person and the baby.

 Transparent Dandelions.png